Last Updated on June 3, 2023 by Teemu Suomala

 When it comes time to plug in, the Taylor Expression System 2 (ES2) electronics system is there to provide you with plenty of noise-free plugged in tone.
 It is one of the more natural sounding systems that we have heard and gives you plenty of control of the tone no matter what type of acoustic amplifier you may be using.

-Find more great acoustic guitars for blues here.
+Find more great acoustics for blues here.

 Another solid sound demo: